-MCT Oil Benefits: Helping Keto Dieters Is Just The Starting Point
+MCT Oil Benefits: Keto Weight Loss Is Only Part Of The Story

 This article has been written by experts and fact-checked by experts, including licensed nutritionists, dietitians or medical professionals.
 The information in the article is based on scientific studies and research.

 It is designed to be honest, unbiased and objective, and opinions from both sides of an argument are presented wherever there is disagreement.

 The scientific references in this article (marked by 1, 2, 3, etc.) are clickable links to peer-reviewed research material on the subject being discussed.

 You can’t read a book or article about the ketogenic diet without also reading about MCT oil.